basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Default-Quick-Start.md

 ### Full Sync

 #### About the fullsync operation
 During real-time replication, operations coordinated by the Source cluster will be replicated to the Site cluster.
 Riak Objects are placed in a queue on the Source cluster and streamed to the Site cluster.
 When the queue is full due to high traffic or a bulk loading operation, some objects will be dropped from replication.
 These dropped objects can be sent to the Site cluster by running a fullsync operation.
-The settings for the realtime replication queue and their explanations are available [here](http://docs.basho.com/riakee/latest/cookbooks/Multi-Data-Center-Replication-Configuration/).
+The settings for the realtime replication queue and their explanations are available in the [[Multi Data Center Replication Configuration]] documentation.

 #### Initiating a fullsync
 To start a fullsync operation, issue the following command on your leader node:

 	riak-repl start-fullsync

 A fullsync operation may also be cancelled.
 If a partition is in progress, synchronization will stop after that partition completes.
-During cancellation, riak-repl status will show 'cancelled' in the status.
+During cancellation, `riak-repl status` will show 'cancelled' in the status.

 	riak-repl cancel-fullsync

 Fullsync operations may also be paused, resumed, or scheduled for certain times using cron jobs.
-A complete list of fullsync commands is available in the [Operations](http://docs.basho.com/riakee/latest/cookbooks/Multi-Data-Center-Replication-Operations/) section of the Riak Enterprise Multi Data Center Documentation.
+A complete list of fullsync commands is available in the [[MDC Operations|Multi Data Center Replication Operations#Operations]] documentation.